 Online trainings are available on how to counsel patients on access to lethal means.

-Information on this page has been adapted from Breaking Barriers: The Emerging Role of Healthcare Provider Training Programs in Firearm Suicide Prevention
+Information on this page has been adapted from Breaking Through Barriers: The Emerging Role of Healthcare Provider Training Programs in Firearm Suicide Prevention

 Allchin A & Chaplin V, on behalf of the Consortium for Risk-Based Firearm Policy.
 (2017).
 “Breaking Through Barriers: The Emerging Role of Healthcare Provider Training Programs in Firearm Suicide Prevention.”